-While the economic boom over the past decades has improved peoples’ lives, it has brought about a host of 'lifestyle diseases' such as diabetes, hypertension, heart diseases and other stress-related ailments.
-Moreover, an increase in the types and intensities of communicable diseases caused by mutant and antibiotic-resistant organisms has exacerbated the health risks to a great extent.
+The economic boom over the past decade has improved the standard of living of people but we are faced with a host of 'lifestyle diseases' such as diabetes, hypertension, heart diseases, cancers and other stress-related ailments.
+An increase in the types and intensities of communicable diseases caused by mutant and antibiotic-resistant organisms has aggravated the health risks.